 If you were hoping I’d offer you a cure for work — sorry, lol.
 You still have to show up on Monday.

 But I CAN tell you how to stop yourself from becoming chair-shaped.
-And how to start removing those office aches and pains if you’re already suffering from them.
+And how to start removing those workplace shoulder pain if you’re already suffering from them.

-I’ve had tremendous results with my friends and clients by using 3 simple yoga poses.
+I’ve had tremendous results with my friends and clients using three simple yoga poses.
 These moves focus primarily on increasing the flexibility and strength of your neck, shoulders, chest, and back.

 Step away from your computer — or put down your tablet/smartphone/google glasses / etc. — and give these a try: